 Training will include:

-- Information about CDHO policies and procedures pertaining to the services we will provide to persons with disabilities;
+- CDHO policies and procedures on the services we will provide to persons with disabilities;

-- What to do if a person with a disability is having difficulty accessing CDHO offices;
+- what to do if a person with a disability is having difficulty accessing CDHO offices or services;

-- How to interact with people with disabilities who use assistive devices or require the assistance of a service animal or support person.
+- interacting with people who use assistive devices or require the assistance of a service animal or support person; and

-CDHO welcomes your feedback in regards to our AODA policies and procedures.
-We will respond to all concerns relating to such services in a timely manner.
+CDHO welcomes your feedback on our AODA policies and procedures.
+We will respond to all concerns about such services in a timely manner.
 Please email firstname.lastname@example.org or call 416-961‑6234.

 For more information:

 Page last reviewed May 4, 2023